 Living longer is what most of us might wish for, but this can mean that you’re likely to need some type of care in older age.
 The number of people eligible for local authority support, or funded by the NHS Continuing Health Care budgets, is reducing so more people are having to pay their own fees, ‘top-up’ the local authority contribution, or entirely ‘self-fund’ to receive the care facilities they want.
 Sometimes – and wherever possible – these costs will be incurred in relation to domiciliary care services (i.e. those delivered in your own home).

 Residential care can be expensive though and many people prefer not to think about what would happen if their money runs out.
 We can help you, or those looking after your best interests, to make the right decisions at what can often be an anxious and unsettling time.

 Wealth Manager, John Griffin is specifically qualified to offer much-needed advice if you, or the people close to you, are facing this situation.
 John is an accredited member of Society of Later Life Advisers (SOLLA) – a not for profit organisation which helps people and their families find trusted accredited financial advisers who understand and specialise in later life financial needs.

-As a regulated qualified Later Life Adviser, John offers an initial no cost consultation to assess your position.
-He will let you know whether we can help and, if so, what we can do.
-During this initial consultation, he will gather as much information as possible, including the financial position of the person requiring care, all the funding options available and the benefits they or you may be entitled to but are possibly not receiving.
+As a regulated qualified Later Life Adviser, John can offer an initial no cost consultation to assess your position and gather as much information as possible; including the financial position of the person requiring care, the funding options available and the benefits they or you may be entitled to but are possibly not receiving.
 He’ll let you know whether we can help and, if so, what we can do.

 The earlier we talk to you the better as once capital has eroded by any degree it becomes more difficult to provide workable solutions.